An Illustrated Family History Archive

 It's a tenuous theory with not a lot to back it up - but then Agnes Wallace was partially responsible for me breaking down the Catherine Campbell brick wall a couple of years ago, after researching her husband's first wife, Sarah Sim.
 Many family connections seem to gravitate around Agnes.

-The Crocketts lived in the Little Dunkeld village of Inver (Frank would abandon the family and disappear around 1892), and that's where Alexander Cameron died in 1904.
-His death certificate reveals his parents to have been John Cameron, soldier, and Ann Auld - names tantalisingly close to our Clunie Donald's John Cameron and Ann McDonald.
+The Crocketts lived in the Little Dunkeld village of Inver (later at Niel Gow's Cottage), and that's where Alexander Cameron died in 1904.
+His death certificate reveals his parents to have been John Cameron, soldier, and Ann Auld - names tantalisingly close to our Clunie Donald's John Cameron and Ann McDonald (note the ald/auld).

 Dunkeld and Birnam joined across the Tay in an aerial photo from the 1950s